Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 2.4.6 - 02.05.2014 =
+* Add sanitization callback for radio button
+* Add a new default header image
+* Change theme screenshot
+* My friends are getting married today.
+Happy life for them <3

 = 2.4.4 - 01.05.2014 =
 * Remove theme option page